-Experimental Course: Both instructional and assessment strategies will be implemented in the senior Contemporary Religious Issues course entitled, “Technology and Religion.”
+Experimental Course: Both instructional and assessment strategies will be implemented in the senior Contemporary Religious Issues course entitled, “Religion and Technology.”

 Course Learning Approach:

 Daily Class Structure: This classroom is a collaborative workspace.
 One-half of class time will comprise me talking with you about the topic of the day and guiding you in the process of research and learning.
 The remaining half will comprise you working toward completing a final course project, sharing your findings, and presenting your project for public consideration to the entire class at the end of the trimester.

 Project Workspace Objectives: During the latter half of each class session, you will be working on a project that involves any topic related to the course that you find interesting and your answer to the essential course question.
 As core objectives, you will design your own curriculum for learning and present a thesis for public consideration.
 Observe the following steps.

 First, select a topic within the overall framework of the subject matter of this course and one related case study, i.e. a real-world case that you read about online involving the application of a modern technology to solve a real-world problem (use your textbook as a starting point).

 Second, choose your own learning material in addition to the course textbook and other resources from my own curriculum by researching information online, information related to your chosen technology and case study.
 Note: This process will be much more extensive than you think.